 Currently, I'm a senior reporter at EdSurge in Washington, D.C.
 I write about the future of learning.

 Previously, I covered labor policy, work culture and jobs data for U.S. News & World Report.
-I've also written for The Chronicle of Higher Education, The Chronicle of Philanthropy, The Hustle, Washington Post Express, Sauce Magazine, Narratively, and Town & Style St. Louis Magazine, where I worked as managing editor.
+I've also written for The Chronicle of Higher Education, Slate, The Chronicle of Philanthropy, The Hustle, Washington Post Express, Sauce Magazine, Narratively, and Town & Style St. Louis Magazine, where I worked as managing editor.

 I studied history and English at The College of William & Mary.